Daniel-Chin/Dynamic_Web/midterm/readme.md

 ## Warning
 The app may show rude content, as provided by Urban Dictionary.

+## How to Run
+Run it on your own machine using `npm start`.

+I don't host it on Heroku because the app uses free third-party services and I don't want hackers to use my server to dDos any one.

 ## Two Sources of Data
 The app uses the unofficial API of [Urban Dictionary](https://urbandictionary.com) provided by [RapidApi](https://rapidapi.com/).
 The app also uses [Voice RSS TextToSpeech](http://www.voicerss.org/api/demo.aspx) API.